 - The architects of the litigation said they want to use this litigation to make energy significantly more expensive.
 A lawyer for Colorado communities told a radio station their goal is to use the litigation to force companies to “raise the price” of their fuel so the cost of climate change will “get priced into” the electricity, gas and energy American families and businesses use every day.

 - Others have said the same.
-In an article laying the foundation for the litigation, one of lawyers wrote that, while the lawsuits are packaged as holding energy companies accountable, “holding companies responsible is to hold oil consumers responsible.”
+In an article laying the foundation for the litigation, one of the lawyers wrote that, while the lawsuits are packaged as holding energy companies accountable, “holding companies responsible is to hold oil consumers responsible.”

 - Balancing America’s need for affordable, reliable energy, along with climate action, is critical to America’s energy policy.
 If it makes sense for Americans to pay more for energy, Congress should make the decision after weighing the impacts of various options on the American people.